RHEcosystemAppEng/kogito-benchmark/sharded-mongodb/README.md

 # Accessing the database in Kogito Application

-Step 1: Enable the authentication and create user name and passwords using Ops Manager GUI
+Step 1: Enable the authentication to mongo cluster and create user name and passwords to access the mongo cluster using Ops Manager GUI

 Step 2: Publish all the changes on Ops Manager GUI.
 Your changes won't reflect until you publish the changes.
+You can find publish button on top of the Ops Manager GUI.
 This may take some time.

-Step3: Update the yaml file - [kogito-mongo-secret.yml](setup/kogito-mongo-secret.yml) with the user name and password you created in above steps.
+Step 3: Update the yaml file - [kogito-mongo-secret.yml](setup/kogito-mongo-secret.yml) with the user name and password you created in above steps.

-Step4: Create resource on the Openshift.
+Step 4: Create resource on the Openshift.
 ```shell
 oc apply -f kogito-mongo-secret.yml
 ```